soumboussaha/FP-tracer/crawler/README.md

     - Other files like logs and the `currentWorkerStatus.json` file are not part of the postprocessing procedure
 - run `npm run postprocessing` to do the postprocessing.
 New folders with the output files will appear.
 - run `npm run compress` to gzip some of the larger output files (optional)
-- run  `npm run DonothingPost` to do the Post processing for the Donothing crawl mode.
+- run  `npm run DonothingPost` to do the Post-processing for the Donothing crawl mode.

 Postprocessing is designed to run locally.
 It has not been tested in containerized environments.

-## Crawl Data

-The crawl data generaated as part of the thesis is available inside a [release in this repository](https://github.wdf.sap.corp/WebSecResearch/playwright-fingerprint-consent/releases/tag/thesis-final).
+If you want to extract other data from the raw data collected by the crawl, that is not extracted by the current Posprocessing code you will have to update the Posprocessing script, the code is fairly easy to browse, so don't hesitate to reach out to us for assistance.